mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ Now it's a lot, but I want you to focus only on these few lines here.
 This is the actual description of how our parser will process an incoming URL request

-^ It wants to parse a `ScreenCDestination`, which is a case of an enum, so it says that upfront
+^ It wants to parse into a particular case of the `ScreenCDestination`, and so it specifies that directly.
+In order t construct that case we need to produce a `popoverValue` which is an optional integer.

+^ Then inside there we start describing all the various parts of the URL we want to parse and recognize.
+In this case we only want to parse path components, but if we needed to handle query fields there would be more to do here.

-^ The first thing we want to parse is "sheet" from the first path component.
-If that fails, then whole parser fails.
+^ The first path component we want to parse is "sheet".
+If that fails, then whole parser fails and we short circuit the rest of the work.

 ^ Next, we want to try to parse an integer from the path component, but it isn't required.
 It's totally fine to recognize the URL of just "/sheet" with no further integer, so we express this by saying that the integer is optional